The Dillon Garden provided by

 County Down will never forget the extraordinary mixture of grandeur, whimsy and eccentricity that distinguishes its historic gardens.
 Superbly situated at the top of the Ards Peninsula in County Down, with views across Strangford Lough, the gardens enjoy a particularly protected, near subtropical micro-climate.

 Their designer, the late Edith, Lady Londonderry, who first laid out the gardens in the early half of the 20th century, took skilful advantage of this by experimenting with many half-hardy shrubs.
 Hard landscaping elements echo this exotic feel.
-The Dodo Terrace is one example: it’s home to an extraordinary collection of elaborately carved statues, including gryphons, dinosaurs and, hence the name, dodos.
+The Dodo Terrace is one example: it’s home to an extraordinary collection of elaborately carved statuary, including gryphons, dinosaurs and, hence the name, dodos.

 Nearby, the Shamrock Garden houses a huge topiary Irish harp, which stands above the Red Hand of Ulster (picked out in scarlet bedding plants).
-Meanwhile, the formal yew hedge is embellished by a series of plant sculptures representing a family hunting party.
+Meanwhile, the formal yew hedge is embellished by a series of topiary figures representing a family hunting party.
 Managed by the National Trust, the gardens are now in the extremely capable hands of head gardener Neil Porteous, who is overseeing their ongoing renovation and preservation.

 The Dillon Garden